Cauliflower rice - what a revelation!

 I never used to like cauliflower.
-But cauliflower seems to have become trendy recently – some people swap unhealthy white rice for healthy cooked, grated cauliflower and claim you can’t tell the difference between the two.
+But cauliflower seems to have become trendy recently.
+People swap unhealthy white rice for healthy cooked, grated cauliflower and claim you can’t tell the difference between the two.

 There are all these different methods of cooking – grate and steam or cook briefly, or grate and fry, adding this, that and the other.